goffinet/packer-kvm/roles/build-packer-templates/README.md

 - [Author Information](#author-information)

 ## Overview

 This Ansible role automates the creation of Packer templates for building virtual machine images.
 It supports both Debian-based and Red Hat-based systems, generating the necessary configuration files and templates for automated image creation.

-This Ansible role automates the creation of Packer templates for building virtual machine images.
-It supports both Debian-based and Red Hat-based systems, generating the necessary configuration files and templates for automated image creation.
+The role simplifies the process of creating consistent and reproducible images for various environments.

 ## Role Structure